-Trump: Send military to U.S.-Mexico border until wall built
+National Guard part of Trump's Mexico border strategy: White House

-WASHINGTON (Reuters) - President Donald Trump sharpened his anti-immigration rhetoric on Tuesday, saying he wants to deploy U.S. military forces to the Mexican border to stop illegal immigrants until his long-promised wall is built and “proper security” is in place.
+The White House statement was released after Trump met with Defense Secretary James Mattis, Attorney General Jeff Sessions and other officials on border issues.
+It gave no details on whether or when Trump’s strategy might be implemented.

-His comments, following a threat to halt foreign aid to Honduras and other countries unless they stopped a “caravan” of Central Americans headed to the United States, immediately raised questions about troop deployment on U.S. soil.
+The National Guard, part of the U.S. military’s reserve forces, has been used in recent years for surveillance and intelligence on the border, but not direct law enforcement.

-Trump called using the military at the southern border “a big step.”
-He met on Tuesday with U.S. Defense Secretary James Mattis and others to discuss the idea.
+The president’s earlier remarks sharpened his recurring anti-immigration rhetoric.
+He said he wanted to deploy U.S. military forces until his long-promised border wall is built.

 “Until we can have a wall and proper security we’re going to be guarding our border with the military,” Trump told reporters at the White House, lamenting what he called “horrible” U.S. laws that left the southern border poorly protected.